The name Mike Matusow brings a number of images to mind.

 Anyway, in this High Stakes Poker hand, Matusow’s mouth is running full tilt and it appears that Hellmuth doesn’t like being called a fish.
 When Hellmuth gets Matusow to fold his KK on the river—with nothing but a seven-deuce —and then proceeds to gloat in true Hellmuth fashion—Matusow claims he “knew it.”

-Well, Mr. Psychic, if you knew it, then why’d you make that epically bad fold?
+Well, sir, if you knew it, then why’d you make that epically bad fold?

 5. Matusow versus Scott Lazar